jupyterhub/oauthenticator/docs/source/migrations.md

    Starting with oauthenticator 15.0.0 this config option must now be a dictionary structured like below.
 More information about each configuration option that can go into the `username_derivation` can be found in the `allowed_idps` docstring.

-   **Stripping the domain from one IDP username and adding prefixes to another**
+   **Stripping the domain from one IDP username, adding prefixes to another and leaving other unchanged**

    ```python
    c.CILogonOAuthenticator.allowed_idps = {